oisanjaya/PaperWM/README.md

 > #### ➡️ Please ensure pull requests are based off, and submitted to, [develop](https://github.com/paperwm/PaperWM/tree/develop) branch.
 >
-> Pull requests submitted to the `release` branch will not be accepted (but don't worry, if you accidentally submit a PR to the `release` branch we won't be mad, and will just ask you to change it).
+> Pull requests submitted to the `release` branch will not be accepted (but don't worry, if you accidentally submit a PR to the `release` branch, the target branch will automatically be changed to `develop` branch).

 ## Usage ##

 Most functionality is available using a mouse, eg. activating a window at the edge of the monitor by clicking on it.
-In wayland its possible to navigate with 3-finger swipes on the trackpad.
-But the primary focus is making an environment which works well with a keyboard.
+Wayland support gestures (See the [Touchpad Gestures](#touchpad-gestures) section).
+PaperWM is designed to work work well with keyboard + mouse, trackpads etc.

 Most keybindings start with the <kbd>Super</kbd> modifier (by default), which is usually the Windows key, or on mac keyboards it's the Command key.
 It's possible to modify the keyboard layout so that <kbd>Super</kbd> is switched with <kbd>Alt</kbd> making all the keybindings easier to reach.
 This can be done through Gnome Tweaks under `Keybard & Mouse` ⟶ `Additional Layout Options` ⟶ `Alt/Win key behavior` ⟶ `Left Alt is swapped with Left Win`.

 Most keybindings will grab the keyboard while <kbd>Super</kbd> is held down, only switching focus when <kbd>Super</kbd> is released. <kbd>Escape</kbd> will abort the navigation taking you back to the previously active window.

-Adding <kbd>Ctrl</kbd> to a keybinding will take the current window with you when navigating.
+All PaperWM keybinds can be changed (and disabled) via PaperWM extension settings.

 Window management and navigation is based around the three following concepts.